 - Thangool means Possum in the language of the Gangulu People.

 Are there camping grounds in Thangool?

-The Lawgi Dawes Hall is also just south of the township on the Burnett Highway.
+The Lawgi Dawes Hall is also just south of the township on Australia’s Country Way (A3).
 There are plenty of grass areas to park behind the hall and a donation left in the honour box would be much appreciated.
 Biloela has affordable camping ground options available.

 Other camping options in the Banana Shire.

 - Mount Scoria